SindriaInc/XPipe/Routines/xpipe-no-certs-route53/readme.md

 # XPipe noOps - Certs Route53

-This IaC component permit build SSL/TLS certs with route53 dns.
+This IaC component permit build SSL/TLS certs with route53 dns

 This is atomic routine for any CI/CD such as gitlab-ci, bitbucket-pipelines etc.
 In any case is possible to use it manually with run.sh helper script.